JSDevadathan/taxi_management/review_by_sharok.md

 #application.yml

-1. Password, secret key should not be in application.yml.
+1. Database url, username, password and secret key should not be in application.yml.